Boswellia Serrata, New Uses for an Old Plant

 - Boswellia also may also help other inflammatory conditions, such as asthma and colitis

-Today the plant is revered for its powerful and broad-spectrum anti-inflammatory activity.
+Today the plant is revered for its powerful and broad-spectrum and ability to breakdown inflammatory molecules.
 Boswellic acids—the biologically active molecules in Boswellia—have been shown in numerous studies to significantly inhibit compounds in the body that increase inflammation.,, There are six boswellic acids, but it is thought that acetyl-11-keto-β-boswellic acid (AKBA) is the most potent one, able to significantly inhibit an enzyme that increases inflammation, called 5-lipoxygenase.,

 The plant also counters inflammation by helping regulate many other pro-inflammatory molecules in the body, such as prostaglandins, interleukins, tumor necrosis factor (TNF), and nuclear factor- κB (NF-κB).
 They also directly counter highly inflammatory molecules called lipopolysaccharides, also known as endotoxins, which are created by gram-negative bacteria.
 These bacteria can create dangerous infections, including pneumonia, peritonitis (inflammation of the lining of the abdominal cavity), urinary tract infections (UTI), blood infections, meningitis, and wound and surgical site infections.